 - 1. New development taking place in designated greenfield areas will be planned, designated, zoned and designed in a manner that: - a) supports the achievement of complete communities; - b) supports active transportation; and - c) encourages the integration and sustained viability of transit services. - 2.
-The minimum density target applicable to the designated greenfield area of each upper- and singletier municipality is as follows: - a) The Cities of Barrie, Brantford, Guelph, Hamilton, Orillia and Peterborough and the Regions of Durham, Halton, Niagara, Peel, Waterloo and York will plan to achieve within the horizon of this Plan a minimum density target that is not less than 50 residents and jobs combined per hectare;

-3. The minimum density target will be measured over the entire designated greenfield area of each upper- or single-tier municipality, excluding the following:

-a) natural heritage features and areas, natural heritage systems and floodplains, provided development is prohibited in these areas;

-b) rights-of-way for: i. electricity transmission lines; ii. energy transmission pipelines; iii. freeways, as defined by and mapped as part of the Ontario Road Network; and iv. railways;
+The minimum density target applicable to the designated greenfield area of each upper- and singletier municipality is as follows: - a) The Cities of Barrie, Brantford, Guelph, Hamilton, Orillia and Peterborough and the Regions of Durham, Halton, Niagara, Peel, Waterloo and York will plan to achieve within the horizon of this Plan a minimum density target that is not less than 50 residents and jobs combined per hectare; - 3.
+The minimum density target will be measured over the entire designated greenfield area of each upper- or single-tier municipality, excluding the following: - a) natural heritage features and areas, natural heritage systems and floodplains, provided development is prohibited in these areas; - b) rights-of-way for: i. electricity transmission lines; ii. energy transmission pipelines; iii. freeways, as defined by and mapped as part of the Ontario Road Network; and iv. railways;

-PLANNING RESPONSE: The proposed subdivision conforms with the policies set out in the 2020 Growth Plan.
+RESPONSE: The proposed subdivision conforms with the policies set out in the 2020 Growth Plan.
 The subdivision will create a mixed density residential development meeting the needs of a variety of households.
-A neighbourhood park and an integrated trail network addresses recreational opportunities within the subdivision.
-Schools, parks, open space, transit and commercial facilities are in close proximity assisting in the creation of a complete community.
-The property will be developed at a density of 20 units per hectare or approximately 58 residents per hectare.
+A neighbourhood park and an integrated trail network addresses recreational opportunities within the subdivision as well as supporting an active transportation network.
+Schools, parks, open space, transit and commercial facilities are within walking distance thereby assisting in the creation of a complete community.
+The property will be developed at a density of 21 units per hectare or approximately 63 residents per hectare.